Get acquainted with some of the people you will meet at this year’s Fungi Festival.

 He has been teaching classes and leading mushroom expeditions since 1980.

-Larry missed last year’s festival due to a previous engagement in Ecuador with the BBC and PBS Networks filming on witch doctors and wild mushrooms.
+Larry has attended most festivals but had to miss one to be in Ecuador with the BBC and PBS Networks filming on witch doctors and wild mushrooms.

 Daniel is the author of Field Guides to “Edible Mushrooms of the Pacific Northwest” and to “Edible Mushrooms of California” (Harbour Publishing 2011/2012).